Cardinal point (optics): Nodal points and the eye

 The eye itself has a second special use of the nodal point that tends to be obscured by paraxial discussions.
 The cornea and retina are highly curved, unlike most imaging systems, and the optical design of the eye has the property that a "direction line" that is parallel to the input rays can be used to find the magnification or to scale retinal locations.
 This line passes approximately through the 2nd nodal point, but rather than being an actual paraxial ray, it identifies the image formed by ray bundles that pass through the centre of the pupil.
 The terminology comes from Volkmann in 1836, but most discussions incorrectly imply that paraxial properties of rays extend to very large angles, rather than recognizing this as a unique property of the eye's design.
 This scaling property is well-known, very useful, and very simple: angles drawn with a ruler centred on the posterior pole of the lens on a cross-section of the eye can approximately scale the retina over more than an entire hemisphere.
 It is only in the 2000s that the limitations of this approximation have become apparent, with an exploration into why some intraocular lens (IOL) patients see dark shadows in the far periphery (negative dysphotopsia, which is probably due to the IOL being much smaller than the natural lens.)

 Optical center

 A diagram showing how to find the optical center O of a spherical lens.
 N and N are the lens's nodal points.

-The optical center of a spherical lens is a point such that if a ray passes through it, the ray's path after leaving the lens will be parallel to its path before it entered.
+The optical center of a spherical lens is a point such that if a ray passes through it, the ray's path after leaving the lens will be parallel to the ray's path before the ray entered the lens.